- Code BIOL6191

 - Course subject Biology

 This course examines the ethical and societal impacts of new applications in biology.
-Technologies examined include: genetically modified organisms; cloning of humans and other animals; genetic screening and gene therapy; reproductive technologies; organ and stem cell transplantation, neurotechnology and the convergence of humans and machines to repair or enhance human function.
+Technologies examined include: artificial intelligence; genetically modified organisms; cloning of humans and other animals; genetic screening and gene therapy; reproductive technologies; organ and stem cell transplantation, and the convergence of humans and machines.
 Broad issues affecting individual and societal decisions to accept or reject technologies will be discussed, such as risk/benefit assessments and regulation of new technologies.
-Students will be presented with many diverse perspectives through readings, discussions and seminars from professionals from both within and outside the university.
+Students will be presented with many diverse perspectives through readings, tutorial discussions and lectures.

 Upon successful completion of this course, students will have the knowledge and skills to:

-4. Identify and argue a personal view in the context of the debate about a biotechnology in both individual and team formats
+- Identify a personal view in the context of the debate about a biotechnology

 Other InformationThis course is NOT an online course.
 Students are required to attend on campus lectures/tutorials.